6 Tips on How to Onboard New Hires

 If there is any paperwork which can be completed in advance, send it a few days before the new employee’s first day.
-Keep regular contact and communicate to what’s expected on Day 1.
-It can include the first day’s schedule, dress code, and if the employee has to bring anything such personal documents that HR needed signed, etc.
+Keep regular contact and communicate with what’s expected on Day 1.
+It can include the first day’s schedule, dress code, and if the employee has to bring anything such personal documents that HR needed to be signed, etc.

 2) Make an announcement

 Announce it to the entire company via your communication app that you just hired a new employee, who will bring in new knowledge and skills to the company.
 Add a little information about the employee, such as the employee’s job role and responsibilities in the company.
 Let the team members welcome and connect with the employee.

 Employee handbooks and job descriptions can be ambiguous for new employees.
 To get to the full scope of how things work, ask your managers in the hiring process to develop a complete set of guidelines and expectations for their new hires.
 This helps new employees understand what is fully expected of them and how their team operates.

 An organization chart provides a picture of who reports to who can be a useful tool to learn the company’s hierarchy.
 Take time to explain to the new hire the different layers in the company’s corporate structure, such as who are the executives, the managers, etc.